SalesBench: The Long-Horizon Agent-to-Agent Eval

 SalesBench combines the pieces that matter for operational agents: long-horizon work, persistent state, an LLM counterparty, constrained resources, and a verifiable outcome.
 The training runs are included to establish that the environment provides a real learning signal.
 The primary artifact is the eval.

 The agent is a seller.
 It gets a pipeline of leads and a fixed number of simulated hours.
-Each lead has income, budget, household, temperature, latent need, trust level, price sensitivity, and a buyer archetype.
+Each lead has a generated profile (income, household, monthly budget) plus latent traits like need, trust, and a personality the buyer LLM uses to play that prospect.
 A buyer LLM, gpt-5-mini, plays the prospect during the call.
 I used gpt-5-mini because it produces stable structured outputs and realistic objections.
 When the seller proposes an offer, the buyer returns a structured decision: accept, reject, or hang up.

 The buyer model does not grade the seller.
 It only simulates the counterparty.
 The score comes from environment state: a sale either closes or it does not.
 The eval tests whether a model can use tools correctly, keep state over a long episode, manage a finite budget, respond to another model, and optimize a measurable business outcome.